tzohpilotl/react-use-state-machine/README.md

 - A map of the concrete possible states
 - A list describing the edges that link possible states to each other via actions

+## To Do
+- [ ] Document the interface thoroughly
+- [ ] Add more tests using react-hooks-testing-library
+- [ ] Explore property based testing approaches